awslabs/synchro-charts/packages/doc-site/docs/properties.md

         (Optional) The maximum y-value viewable within the widget if present.
 Defaults to a value large enough to ensure all data within the viewport falls at or below the provided `yMax`.

-    - `lastUpdatedBy`: string

-      (Optional) A mechanism to allow the internals of the widget framework to know the source of the last viewport update.
-      Leave this field undefined to communicate that this is an externally provided date which should force the utilization of this updated viewport.

-      Note: To be deprecated

     - `duration`: number